malorgith/clogger/README.md

 # WARNING
-This library is still under active development. **Implementation details might change with little or no notice** until the first major release.
+This library is still under active development. **Implementation details might change with little or no notice until the first major release.**

+# Known Issues
+* Does not support multiple handlers of the same type
+* Does not support modifying the format of the log output

 # Using the library
 * Initialize the logger